jbossorg/nx3-maven-central-deploy/README.md

 *tagAttr=deployed=false&tagAttr=os=Windows* returns all artifacts, that have a tag with the attribute *deployed* with the value *false*, and they also have a tag with the attribute *os* with value *Windows*.
 The condition can be fulfilled by a single tag with both attributes or by two tags, that each define one of the values.

+If you configure both content selector and filter, both will be used to limit the synchronized content (using AND logic).

 ## Tag Setup Capability
 In order to help to navigate in the synchronized repository, nx3-maven-central-deploy can be customized to tag the deployed artifacts.
 In order to fight bugs it is also possible to configure it to mark artifacts, that do not pass the validation.